7eriyaki/ColoredFire/README.md

 * Purple fire gives night vision effect
 * White fire gives levitation effect
 * Yellow fire gives jump boost effect

-**Also there is a dyeable fire, a standard fire but its colored, and when you drop a dyeitem over it the fire color changes to the dyeitem color**

 - Colored Flint and Steel crafting:
     - Green fire: flint and steel + spider eye